Subversion trial for Hong Kong political activists opens

 While most of the 47 activists who were charged with conspiracy to commit subversion have been detained without bail for nearly two years, former lawmakers Raymond Chan and Helena Wong, who appeared in court on Monday, were among the minority who were granted bail based on strict conditions.

 Ahead of the opening statements, the pair, alongside 14 other activists, pleaded not guilty in front of the judges, who were approved by the city’s leader to oversee the case.
+“There is no crime for me to plead guilty," former lawmaker Leung Kwok-hung said.
 Ng and Lam pleaded guilty.

 Those who intend to plead guilty will receive their sentencing after the trial.
-Some of them, including Joshua Wong and former district councillor Lester Shum, were in the courtroom to observe the trial.
+Some of them, including Joshua Wong and former district councilor Lester Shum, were in the courtroom to observe the trial.

 The court also heard that four of the 47 activists would give evidence as prosecution witnesses.